 Here’s a nifty workflow by Brightedge in a post on Search Engine Land:

 5. Inconsistent content generation

-Occasional blogs, social posts and newsletters are not going to fetch your business any results whatsoever—unless you’re consistent at nurturing your leads with them.
-To keep your leads engaged and customers from going away, marketers need to be on their toes to constantly analyse their changing interests, strategize accordingly, curate or create different types of content and promote it on the right platforms.
+Occasional blogs, social posts, and newsletters are not going to fetch your business any results whatsoever—unless you’re consistent at nurturing your leads with them.
+To keep your leads engaged and customers from going away, marketers need to be on their toes to constantly analyze their changing interests, strategize accordingly, curate or create different types of content and promote it on the right platforms.

 Did you know that companies that blog 15 or more times per month receive 5X more traffic than companies that don’t blog at all?
 Apart from this, leaving your social accounts inactive for weeks will only bring down the number of followers your business garnered over time.